SmileyChris/django-countries/docs/quickstart.md

 The country field works out of the box in Django admin with a searchable dropdown.

+!!! note "Django Admin Limitations"
+    `CountryField` does not currently support Django's `autocomplete_fields` feature.
+If you need autocomplete functionality, you'll need to use a custom form with a different widget.

+    The field may also not work correctly with third-party admin filter packages like `more_admin_filters` that expect specific field types.

 ## Next Steps

 - [CountryField Details](usage/field.md) - Learn about all field options